ms/buildtogether.tech/src/research.md

 > investment in build experts can reduce the proportion of impacted developers
 > to 22% of source code developers and 24% of test code developers.

 How reliable are results like these?
-To find out, <cite>Anda2009</cite> had four teams build the same software independently and in parallel so that they could look at which outcomes were reproducible and which were not:
+To find out, [% b Anda2009 %] had four teams build the same software independently and in parallel so that they could look at which outcomes were reproducible and which were not: